 Children and adults tend to have different sets of symptoms.
 Children with celiac disease can feel tired and irritable.
 They may also be smaller than normal and have delayed puberty.
 Adults with celiac disease may experience digestive symptoms.
 In most cases, however, symptoms also affect other areas of the body.

 How Can a Celiac Plexus Block Help Patients Experiencing Pain from Celiac Disease?

-Patients who experience pain and discomfort due to celiac disease can find relief through nerve blocks with Illinois pain management doctors.
+Patients who experience pain and discomfort due to celiac disease can find relief through nerve blocks at the Chicago pain center.
 The celiac plexus nerve bundle controls the sensations coming from our mid to lower abdomen, and that is then sent to the brain.
 The brain will then process these signals as pain signals, and a patient will feel pain.
 These nerve bundles can be numbed, which blocks the signals sent from the abdomen to the brain, and stops chronic pain.